 STEEL OR ALUMINUM PLANS & CUTTING FILES but are NOT intended to replace good metal boatbuilding practice.
 If you are not

 already a competent welder then please seek assistance.

 Few of you will understand (or want to know!) the huge amount of work that is required

-to turn any boat plan in to a cut-to-size boat kit.
+to turn any boat plan in to a cut-to-size boat STEEL OR ALUMINUM PLANS & CUTTING FILES.
 Every part has to exactly match that

 of its neighbor, the slots need to be exactly in the correct locations and everything must

 fit perfectly together to enable you to complete the assembly of the hull, deck and